-An abnormal reaction to various medications are the cause of most cases of SJS and TEN.
+An abnormal reaction to various medications is the cause of most cases of SJS and TEN.
 Approximately 75% of SJS and TEN cases are caused by medications, but this percentage varies according to age, with a higher percentage in adults and a lower percentage in children.
-The drugs most commonly associated with these disorders include antibacterial sulfa drugs, anti-epileptics including phenytoin, carbamazepine, lamotrigine, and phenobarbital; allopurinol, a drug commonly used to treat gout or kidney stones; nonsteroidal anti-inflammatory drugs (NSAIDs) of the oxicam such as piroxicam, and nevirapine.
+The drugs most commonly associated with these disorders include antibacterial sulfa drugs, anti-epileptics including phenytoin, carbamazepine, lamotrigine, and phenobarbital; allopurinol, a drug commonly used to treat gout or kidney stones; nonsteroidal anti-inflammatory drugs (NSAIDs) of the oxicam such as piroxicam, and nevirapine (an anti-HIV drug).
 Drug groups with a much lower, but still substantial risk are antibiotics and NSAIDs of the acetic acid type such as diclofenac.

 Less often, infections, especially bacterial or viral infection can cause SJS or TEN.
 A bacterial infection known as Mycoplasma pneumoniae has been linked to these disorders.
 However, more frequently unspecific viral infections affecting the airways have been observed with SJS and TEN.
 Individuals with human immunodeficiency virus, vaccination or who have graft-versus-host disease can also develop the disorders.
 In other cases, no underlying cause can be identified (idiopathic cases).